If you have atrial fibrillation, you can obtain burial insurance.

 We also utilize a funeral trust.
 Funeral trusts pay the death benefit directly to the funeral home.
 They also protect your policy from the Medicaid spend-down process.
 That is right.
 Whole life insurance, including burial insurance in most cases, is a spendable asset for Medicaid since it contains cash.
 That means if you need to go into a nursing home, Medicaid will force you to terminate your life insurance policy and use the cash for your nursing home care.
 If that happens, you have lost the initial intention of the life insurance.

 We don’t let our clients get to that point.
 We expedite the transfer of the cash in your burial insurance policy into the funeral trust, where it will be protected.
-Contact us to learn more.

 Affordable Burial Insurance For People With Atrial Fibrillation

-People with atrial fibrillation can obtain level death benefit coverage.
+People with atrial fibrillation can obtain level death benefit burial insurance coverage.
 As we said earlier, AFib by itself is not life threatening.
 However, there may be other health conditions that affect your approval.
-If you are overweight, have diabetes or cancer, or have some other significant health condition in addition to AFib, the chances of a level death benefit coverage are lower.
+For example, if you are overweight, have diabetes or cancer, or have some other significant health condition in addition to AFib, the chances of a level death benefit coverage are lower.

 That is where we come in.
 We have helped people with AFib AND some other health conditions obtain proper coverage, usually at level death benefit coverage.

-As with everything we do, we work with your best interests at all times.
+As with everything we do, we work in your best interests at all times.
 That means if there is a better option for you than what we can provide, we will help or put you in touch with someone who can.